bcarrell/tvpm/README.md

 tvpm
 ====

-tvpm is a television episode package manager for hackers written in Go.
+tvpm is a television episode package manager.

 It aims to achieve a `npm install` effect for television episodes.